 This section is divided by sector to provide a snapshot of the existing economic conditions in SEAK communities that are reliant on salmon commercial fisheries.
-Once salmon enters a processing facility, which is the next step to bringing salmon to market, there is not a clear way to distinguish if the salmon is managed under the PST Agreement or not; therefore, this analysis describes an economy that is reliant on a consistent, renewable resource and includes data on all SEAK salmon, not just salmon managed under the PST Agreement .
+Once salmon enters a processing facility, which is the next step to bringing salmon to market, there is not a clear way to distinguish if the salmon is managed under the PST Agreement or not; therefore, this analysis describes an economy that is reliant on a consistent, renewable resource and includes data on all SEAK salmon, not just salmon managed under the PST Agreement.
 For information on the salmon fisheries subject to the PST Agreement, see Section 4 and Table 4-1.

-For SEAK, total commercial harvests in 2022 was 24.98 million salmon valued at \$119.6 million in ex-vessel value.54 Pink and chum salmon make up 91 percent of the total salmon harvest by volume, followed by sockeye and coho both with 4 percent, and Chinook with the remaining 1 percent.
+For SEAK, total commercial harvests in 2022 was 24.98 million salmon valued at \$119.6 million in exvessel value.
+Pink and chum salmon make up 91% of the total salmon harvest by volume, followed by sockeye and coho both with 4%, and Chinook with the remaining 1%.

-54 This includes Yakutat set gillnet fishery confiscations, commercial test fisheries, and sport derbies where the fish were sold, but does not include Annette Island or cost recovery.
+&lt;sup>56 This includes Yakutat set gillnet fishery catch, commercial test fisheries, and sport derbies where the fish were sold, but does not include Annette Island or cost recovery.
+Salmon hatcheries harvest and sell in special harvest areas to recover their costs, which is known as "cost recovery."